takanory/slides/slides/20220715europython-lt/index.rst

 .. revealjs-notes::

-   Another one is PyLadies Caravan.
+   Another one is "PyLadies Caravan".
    The event connects local women's communities across Japan.
    However,...